skupperproject/skewer/README.md

     emacs skewer.yaml

-Run the `./plano` command to see what you can do: generate the README and test your example:
+Run the `./plano` command to see the available commands:

 ~~~ console
 $ ./plano